yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory.rst

     - Copying the images to USB storage device

       #.
-After making the required changes mentioned above, build the kernel and bootloader images
+After making the required changes mentioned above, build the kernel, device tree file and modules
       #.
 The USB Mass storage device should have two partitions,

         - boot